Stalinism: Cult of personality

 Some scholars have argued that Stalin took an active involvement with the construction of the cult of personality with writers such as Isaac Deutscher and Erik van Ree noting that Stalin had absorbed elements from the cult of Tsars, Orthodox Christianity and highlighting specific acts such as Lenin's embalming.
 Yet, other scholars have drawn on primary accounts from Stalin's associates such as Molotov which suggested he took a more critical and ambivalent attitude towards his cult of personality.

-The cult of personality served to legitimate Stalin's authority, and establish continuity with Lenin as his "discipline, student and mentee" in the view of his wider followers.
+The cult of personality served to legitimate Stalin's authority, and establish continuity with Lenin as his "disciple, student and mentee" in the view of his wider followers.
 His successor, Nikita Khrushchev, would later denounce the cult of personality around Stalin as contradictory to Leninist principles and party discourse.

 Class-based violence

 Stalin blamed the kulaks for inciting reactionary violence against the people during the implementation of agricultural collectivization.
 In response, the state, under Stalin's leadership, initiated a violent campaign against them.
 This kind of campaign was later known as classicide, though several international legislatures have passed resolutions declaring the campaign a genocide.
 Some historians dispute that these social-class actions constitute genocide.